tehbilly/git-status-cli/README.md

   -p|--path <PATH>  The path to scan.
 ```

 By default, **git-status** will scan for git repositories in the current directory and its sub-directories.
-You can specify the directory (and sub-directories) to scan by passing the `-p|--path` option.
-This option can be passed multiple times.
+You can specify an alternate directory to scan by passing the `-p|--path` option.
+This option can be passed multiple times for scanning multiple directories.